Avance (non-profit organization): External recognition

 In 2009 AVANCE was awarded the E Pluribus Unum Prize, presented by the Migration Policy Institute's National Center on Immigration Integration Policy.
 This award is given in recognition of initiatives that help immigrants and their children to adapt and contribute to the United States.
 In January 2012, AVANCE was awarded the Simmons Luminary Award for education excellence by Southern Methodist University.

 The work of the organization has been commented upon by former First Ladies, Hillary Clinton, Rosalynn Carter and Barbara Bush, in relation to education.
 In a 1999 forum on educational initiatives and issues held in Washington D.C., Clinton described AVANCE as "...one of the most effective home-building programs of support.
 If you're not familiar with it, you should see it and read about it."
 She also referenced the organization in her book, It Takes a Village.
 Rosalynn Carter, in discussing the effectiveness of several organizations in the promotion of mental well-being, described AVANCE as one of those programs which "...have in common efforts to reduce the risk factors that can contribute to mental illness while they enhance protective factors that can help keep our children well."
 Separately, The Barbara Bush Foundation for Family Literacy recognized AVANCE among ten innovative family literacy programs that focused on early intervention.

-The organization was also included in a 1997 book and photographic exhibition called Pursuing the Dream, a joint venture between award-winning photographer, Stephen Shames and the Family Resource Coalition (FRC).
+The organization was also included in a 1997 book and photographic exhibition called Pursuing the Dream, a joint venture between photographer Stephen Shames and the Family Resource Coalition (FRC).
 This was the culmination of a two-year photographic record that Shames created depicting community programs serving disadvantaged youth and families and helping them achieve financial and emotional stability.

 AVANCE was ranked by Hispanic Business Magazine as one of the top 25 non-profit organizations supporting Hispanic people in the U.S.A. in 2011.